rsksmart/devportal-1.0/rif/marketplace/guide/getting-started.md

 ![UserGuide - Marketplace Domains](/rif/marketplace/guide/images/userguide-marketplace-domains.png)

 3. Select the Domain you want to buy by clicking on the **Select** button.
-You will be redirected to the **BUY** confirmation screen, where you can review the order details and click on **"Buy Domain** to proceed.
+You will be redirected to the **BUY** confirmation screen, where you can review the order details and click on **Buy Domain** to proceed.

 ![UserGuide - Marketplace Buy](/rif/marketplace/guide/images/userguide-marketplace-buy.png)